septentrio-gnss/septentrio_gnss_driver/README.md

   - `publish/extsensormeas`: `true` to publish `septentrio_gnss_driver/ExtSensorMeas.msg` message into the topic`/extsensormeas`
   - `publish/imusetup`: `true` to publish `septentrio_gnss_driver/IMUSetup.msg` message into the topic`/imusetup`
   - `publish/velsensorsetup`: `true` to publish `septentrio_gnss_driver/VelSensorSetup.msgs` message into the topic`/velsensorsetup`
-  - **Note:** The topic /exteventinsnavcart and /exteventinsnavgeod has not been tested but if there is any external event detected by the receiver then this topic can be utilize to output the INS position and INS attitude at that event.
   - `publish/exteventinsnavcart`: `true` to publish `septentrio_gnss_driver/ExtEventINSNavCart.msgs` message into the topic`/exteventinsnavcart`
   - `publish/exteventinsnavgeod`: `true` to publish `septentrio_gnss_driver/ExtEventINSNavGeod.msgs` message into the topic`/exteventinsnavgeod`